char502/engAssignmentPractice/README.md

 2. Select a donation type (an explantion of each type has been provided)

-3. Click **Calculate** to see how your donations will be stread over the 10 days as per the donation type chosen
+3. Click **Calculate** to see how your donations will be spread over the 10 days as per the donation type chosen

+4. Click **Reset** to clear the form and enter a new amount if required